 Before you start paying for ads on Facebook, build a solid fan base first.
 It usually works best to wait to invest money into your Facebook marketing.
 Your fan base is what you’re going to Have a goal of having a couple hundred until you have at least a few hundred consistent fans.
 Then at that point

 You might be really excited about having a Facebook fan page.
 This is not meant to throw water on your fire of excitement, but some businesses don’t really need a fan page for Facebook marketing.
 If you’re only dealing with potential customers on an occasional basis, a Facebook fan page would normally be a risky endeavor.
 In cases like this, investing in Facebook ads is better.
 Customers or clients who don’t need to buy from you on a frequent basis won’t have a need to keep up with your fan page posts.

 Facebook Marketing: Always Remember This

-Regardless of what path your Facebook marketing takes; always remember that your posts on Facebook need to be useful to the reader.
+Regardless of what path your Facebook marketing strategy takes; always remember that your posts on Facebook need to be useful to the reader.
 Your fans are looking to get something of value from your posts, even if what they get is just good information that they can use later.
 Try to stay away from a lot of “hard selling.”
-Facebook in general is not a good platform for that and will likely cause your followers-both personal and professional to turn away for good.
+Facebook, in general, is not a good platform for that and will likely cause your followers (both personal and professional) to turn away for good.